Shironim/MidTermProject/readme.md

 * [How To Run](#how-to-run-in-local)

 ## Database Structure
-This project have 2 collection, videos and comment.
+This project have 3 collection, videos, comment and product.

 ### Videos Collection